WeblateOrg/weblate/docs/admin/install.rst

     pip install -r requirements.txt

-For building some of the extensions devel files for several libraries are required, see :ref:`virtualenv` for instructions how to install these.
+For building some of the extensions development files for several libraries are required, see :ref:`virtualenv` for instructions how to install these.

 All optional dependencies (see above) can be installed using: